Spring Garden Revival

 Massachusetts Conservation Commission Guidelines & Water Quality Protection Standards

-Mulching within 25-100 feet of wetlands or streams in Braintree may require permits under the Wetlands Protection Act.
-The Conservation Commission oversees these activities, especially for large-scale or buffer zone applications.
-Seasonal restrictions apply during wildlife breeding (March-Aug).
-Mulching offers environmental benefits such as soil temperature moderation, moisture retention (reducing irrigation by 25-40%), organic matter addition, weed suppression, and erosion control.
-Nutrient management is critical to prevent nitrogen and phosphorus runoff, supporting water quality in local watersheds.
-Proper installation prevents mulch migration into storm drains.
-For compliance, coordinate with the Braintree Conservation Commission and MassDEP.
-Braintree Conservation Commission
+Mulching near wetlands and waterways in Braintree is regulated under the Wetlands Protection Act.
+Activities within 25-100 feet of wetlands or streams may require permits (NOI or RDA), and seasonal restrictions apply during wildlife breeding (March-Aug).
+Mulching provides environmental benefits such as soil temperature moderation, moisture retention (reducing irrigation needs by 25-40%), organic matter addition, weed suppression, and erosion control.
+Nutrient management is critical to prevent nitrogen and phosphorus runoff, and proper installation prevents mulch migration into storm drains.
+For permitting and compliance, coordinate with:

 1 JFK Memorial Drive, Braintree, MA 02184